Parties and Scope

 Customers may request additional documentation during procurement to support their internal risk assessment and compliance obligations.

-The BAA specifies how long obligations remain in effect and what happens upon termination of services, including requirements related to PHI return or destruction where applicable.
+Specifies how long obligations remain in effect and what happens to PHI on termination, including return or destruction requirements so both parties exit without ambiguity.

 Termination provisions are intended to be clear and operational so both parties can execute responsibilities without uncertainty.

-For BAA requests and procurement questions, contact the Cohessra team through the Support page or via your procurement channel.
+For BAA requests and procurement questions, contact the Cohessra team through the Support page or your procurement channel.
+Supporting documentation for safeguards, encryption, access controls, and audit logging is available on request during HIPAA business associate due diligence.